toolhouseai/toolhouse-examples/agents/customer-support/README.md

     messages.append({"role": "user", "content": f"{input_question}"})
 ```

-You will notice that when we create our first response we pass the Toolhouse SDK `get_tools()` method to inform the LLM that there are tools available to achieve its goals.
-This matters because it's the simplest and most powerful ways to supercharge LLMs with up to date knowledge and give it the option to perform actions.
+In a moment, you will notice that won't pass a JSON schema when we create our first response.
+Instead, we pass the `get_tools()` method from the Toolhouse SDK.
+Toolhouse compiles a JSON schema compatible with Anthropic, complete with prompts and description for the tool and each of its arguments, if present.
+This matters because you just equipped your LLMs with up to date knowledge, and you gave it the ability to perform actions — all in **just one line of code**.

 ```python
     response = client.messages.create(